 First release: 15.12.2008

-AJAX Scroller is a Web 2.0 module for Joomla! that displays and scrolls your site's articles, banners, remote RSS feeds, Twitter updates, Virtuemart products or K2 items which are loaded dynamically using different animation effects.
+AJAX Scroller is a Web 2.0 module for Joomla! that displays and scrolls your site's articles, banners, remote RSS feeds, Twitter updates, images, Virtuemart products or K2 items which are loaded dynamically using different animation effects.

 The module is higly optimized, hundreds of articles can be displayed and scrolled without any additional load on your site.
 It uses AJAX technology to pre-load the next article in advance so it's ready for scrolling without delay.
 Once all articles are loaded the remote requests are automatically turned off.
 The whole process is performed without page refresh, quickly, smoothly and user friendly.